Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 # Time difference of 11.55707 hours
 ```

-The box plots Figure $8$ in section $7$ can be recovered by the following code.
+The box plots Figure $8$ in Section $7$ can be recovered by the following code.

 ```r
 par(mfrow=c(1,2),mai = c(0.3, 0.3, 0.05, 0.01),mgp=c(0.45,0.3,0))